-$$Y{it} = \beta \cdot X + \beta{budget} \cdot budgets + \eta_i + \delta_t + \epsilon{it}$$ (5)
+$$Y{it} = \beta \cdot X{it} + \beta{budget} \cdot budget{it} + \eta_i + \delta_t + \epsilon{it}$$ (5)

 where indices i and t respectively refer to the reactor and the year of observation.
-As was described above, the dependant variable Y{it} will be defined in turn as the total number of events reported per reactor and per year (ALL), as the number of reports of perfectly detected and declared events (ASD and SFG), and finally as the performance indicators describing the reliability of nuclear stations $(K{ipr} \text{ and } K{if})$. δ_t represents year fixed-effects, and controls for potentially varying declaration guidelines, or particular time-varying factors, such as generic efforts exerted by EDF at a national scale. η_i represents reactor fixed-effects, which capture potentially varying local factors influencing the safety of nuclear reactors.
-In all regressions, control variables X include reactor age, electrical production20 and the overall number of days of maintenance during the year.
+As was described above, the dependant variable Y{it} will be defined in turn as the total number of events reported per reactor and per year (ALL), as the number of reports of perfectly detected and declared events (ASD and SFG), and finally as the performance indicators describing the reliability of nuclear stations (K_m and K_f). δ_t represents year fixed effects, and controls for potentially varying declaration guidelines, or particular timevarying factors, such as generic efforts exerted by EDF at a national scale. η_i represents reactor fixed effects, which capture potentially varying local factors influencing the safety of nuclear reactors.
+In all regressions, control variables X include reactor age, electrical production23 and the overall number of days of maintenance during the year.

-Given the endogeneity of the budget variable, we estimate equation 5 using our instrument shock and a generalized method of moments(GMM-IV) estimator with robust standard-errors.21 We choose to use a GMM-IV estimator as it is known to be approximatively unbiased and to achieve close to perfect nominal coverage in the just-identified case (see e.g. Angrist and Pischke (2009b,a)).
-Robustness checks regarding the linear specification of the model and on the nature of the estimator are carried out in Appendix 1.
+Given the endogeneity of the budget variable, we estimate equation 5 using our instrument INSTR and a two-stage-least square estimator with robust standard-errors.24 Robustness checks regarding the linear specification of the model, the nature of the estimator, and the definition of the treatment variables are carried out in Appendix 9.